16 Surprising Things You Never Knew About the Emmy Awards

 The yellow first-down line seen on NFL broadcasts won an Emmy

 Actors and television shows are not the only winners on Emmy night; televised football’s yellow first-down line, also called 1st & Ten, was once honored too.
 Developed by technology company Sportvision and ESPN, the graphic debuted in 1998 during a game between the Baltimore Ravens and the Cincinnati Bengals.
 It won two Emmys for technical achievement that year.

 Saturday Night Live is the most-decorated show in Emmy history

 Saturday Night Live boasts the most Emmy victories ever, beating out favorites like the Academy Awards itself and the Olympics broadcast.
-Since its first telecast in 1976, the sketch comedy show has received 58 wins and over 200 nominations, in categories ranging from directing to writing.
+Since its first telecast in 1976, the sketch comedy show has received 76 wins and a whopping 270 nominations, in categories ranging from directing to writing.
 Check out more TV shows that changed the world.

 It takes over five hours to make one Emmy statuette